andreadidio98/CPP_VU/index.md

 #### Preprocessing

+Preprocessor statements (*"Preprocessor Directives"*) in C++ (and C) source code, start with a **#** character (e.g., #include, #define, #ifdef, etc...).
+The preprocessor *"scans"* the source code before compiling it and looks for the **#** character, depending on the directive it acts accordingly.
+The most common preprocessor directive in C++ is the #include statement, as it is needed to include the "iostream" file (and any other lib files) which contains the Input/Output objects (std::cin/std::cout) and their respective overloaded operators ">>" and "<<".
+The "iostream" file resides in the file system, and the preprocessor will essentially copy that file and paste it where the #include directive was placed in the source code.

 Compiling from the command line is a fairly straight-forward task.
 The most common C++ compiler (and the one I recommend using) is the GNU *C++ Compiler* "**g++**".